leadedge/SpoutCapture/README.md

 # SpoutCapture
 An Openframeworks screen capture application for Microsoft Windows.

+### VS2017 branch.

+This branch has project files for Visual Studio 2017 before update for Visual Studio 2022.
+This branch will remain as an archive and the Master branch will be updated with ongoing changes.

 - Captures the visible desktop at high speed using the [Desktop Duplication API](https://docs.microsoft.com/en-us/windows/win32/direct3ddxgi/desktop-dup-api).
 - Captures the region of the desktop under the application window.
 - Captures individual windows using [GDI](https://docs.microsoft.com/en-us/windows/win32/gdi/windows-gdi).